Reduce boredom and prevent food gobbling

 Designed for cool cats and their hoomans

-Each Pawzzle is made from our Fondfolio offcuts of Cherry, Walnut and Maple veneer (the mix varies depending on our supplies).
+The sides of each Pawzzle are made from our Fondfolio offcuts of Cherry, Walnut and Maple veneer (the mix varies depending on our supplies).
+The top and bottom are made from smooth poplar plywood.

 Pawzzles pack flat, so you save on shipping.
 They’re very easy to assemble — no glue required — simply snap together.